 Fake, empty carbs are enemy number one when it comes to obesity.
 When you eat empty carbohydrates, your blood sugar level spikes so your body produces a lot of insulin to bring your blood sugar back down.
-The problem is, insulin is your body’s principal fat storage hormone; it forces your liver to convert the excess sugar in your blood into fat, then causes your blood to deliver this fat to your fat cells, literally packing them with fat.
+The problem is, insulin is your body’s principal fat storage hormone.
+It then forces your liver to convert the excess sugar in your blood into fat.
+Which causes your blood to deliver this fat to your fat cells, literally packing them with fat.
 This is obviously an undesirable scenario on many levels.

 When your blood sugar level gets too low you feel hungrier than nature intended for you to be.
 This means you feel hungry even though you really don’t need to eat more food.
-If you are hungry, chances are you’re going to eat—and if you eat more food than your body needs you’ll gain weight.
+If you are hungry, chances are you’re going to eat.
+And, if you eat more food than your body needs you’ll gain weight.
 If you do this routine a lot, you’ll weight…and if you are genetically predisposed you could gain a very, very lot of weight.

 1. Hu FB, Willett WC.
 “Optimal diets for prevention of coronary heart disease.”
 JAMA.
 2002 Nov 27;288(20): 2569-78.